lynnyuan-arch/opentsdb-rtpub-kafka/ReadMe.md

     * Add ``tsd.rtpublisher.kafka.annotation.topic = <topic-name>`` The kafka topic of annotation.

 * If you want to override other configuration items of kafka producer, Add the the following configs to your ``opentsdb.conf`` file.
-Especially when the kafka brokers enabled security, the configuration items related with security must be overriden.
+Especially when the kafka brokers enabled security feature, the configuration items related with security must be overriden.
     * Add ``tsd.rtpublisher.kafka.acks = all`` The default value of this item is ``all``
     * Add ``tsd.rtpublisher.kafka.batch.size = 16384`` The default value of this item is ``16384`` .